Secure Federated Transfer Learning: Preliminaries and Security Definition

-In our security definition, all parties are \textit{honest-but-curious}.
+In this paper, we adopt a security definition in which all parties are \textit{honest-but-curious}.
 We assume a threat model with a semi-honest adversary $\mathcal{D}$ who can corrupt at most one of the two data clients.
-The security definition is that, for a protocol $P$ performing $(O_A,O_B)=P(I_A,I_B)$, where $O_A$ and $O_B$ are party A and B's output and $I_A$ and $I_B$ are their inputs, P is secure against A if there exists infinite number of $(I'_B,O'_B)$ pairs such that $(O_A,O'_B)=P(I_A,I'_B)$.
-Such a security definition has been adopted in \cite{Du2004PrivacyPreservingMS}.
-It provides a practical solution to control information disclosure as compared to complete zero knowledge security.
+For a protocol $P$ performing $(O_A,O_B)=P(I_A,I_B)$, where $O_A$ and $O_B$ are party A's and party B's outputs and $I_A$ and $I_B$ are their inputs, respectively, $P$ is secure against A if there exists an infinite number of $(I'_B,O'_B)$ pairs such that $(O_A,O'_B)=P(I_A,I'_B)$.
+It allows flexible control of information disclosure compared to complete zero knowledge security.